 Citizenship and Integration Grant Program

-USCIS Announces Fiscal Year 2013 Citizenship and Integration Grant Program Recipients
+Fiscal Year 2014 Citizenship and Integration Grant Program

-For additional information on the FY 2013 Citizenship and Integration Grant Program, please contact the USCIS Office of Citizenship by email at firstname.lastname@example.org or visit its website at www.uscis.gov/grants.
-To learn more about applying for federal funding opportunities, please visit www.grants.gov or contact the Grants.gov support line at 800-518-4726.
+For additional information and updates on the FY 2014 Citizenship and Integration Grant Program, visit www.uscis.gov/grants or contact the USCIS Office of Citizenship by email at email@example.com.

 USCIS will hold a stakeholder engagement on April 8, 2014, to address questions regarding the program.
 For more information on this engagement, visit www.uscis.gov/outreach/upcoming-national-engagements.
 To learn more about applying for federal funding opportunities, visit www.grants.gov or contact the Grants.gov support line at 1-800-518-4726.

 Please direct all media inquiries to the USCIS Office of Communications at 202-272-1200.

 Since the establishment of the Citizenship and Integration Grant Program in FY 2009, USCIS has awarded approximately $33 million through 182 grants to immigrant-serving organizations that have provided citizenship preparation services to more than 78,000 permanent residents in 33 states and the District of Columbia.